 - Penn State – 1160

 In general, a total score of 1250, which is around the 80th percentile score, will be acceptable for many four-year colleges and universities.
 It’s a good idea to check with your schools of choice to see if they have an SAT score range or score of accepted applicants, so you know for sure how high you need to score.
 Don’t forget your high school GPA and extracurricular activity will also play a factor.

 As you probably already know, we’re all about prepping for tests.
-There are a lot of services out there that can help, including free SAT practice tests from highly respected groups like The Princeton Review.
-You can also get 10% off Princeton Review SAT courses just for being an Aceable driver!
+There are a lot of services out there that can help, including free SAT practice problems from highly respected groups like Kaplan.
+You can also use coupon code ACE50 for $50 off Kaplan’s Self-Paced program or ACE150 for $150 off larger packages.
 You’ll get a chance to see what taking the SAT is like and have the chance to bounce your questions off the test prep experts.